pudly/schmopera-hugo/content/articles/natalie-dessay-opera-is-an-art-which-has-not-been-able-to-renew.md

 date = "2017-03-27T11:04:00+01:00"
 lastmod = "2017-03-28T11:40:00+01:00"
 publishDate = "2017-03-28T11:16:00+01:00"
-short_description = "Frankly, there are either examples of forward-looking operas, or there aren't.
-It's strange that Dessay dismisses the works of two of the great opera composers of the 20th and 21st centuries, as though their rarity makes them invalid.
-On top of the big names like Adams and Adès, a fair peruse of what's happening in places like Minnesota Opera, Opera Philadelphia, Lyric Opera of Chicago, and Houston Grand Opera can easily dispel the \"rare\" myth." slug = "natalie-dessay-opera-is-an-art-which-has-not-been-able-to-renew" title = "Natalie Dessay: &quot;opera is an art which has not been able to renew.&quot;"
+short_description = "Frankly, there are either examples of forward-looking operas, or there aren&#039;t.
+It&#039;s strange that Dessay dismisses the works of two of the great opera composers of the 20th and 21st centuries, as though their rarity makes them invalid.
+On top of the big names like Adams and Adès, a fair peruse of what&#039;s happening in places like Minnesota Opera, Opera Philadelphia, Lyric Opera of Chicago, and Houston Grand Opera can easily dispel the &quot;rare&quot; myth." slug = "natalie-dessay-opera-is-an-art-which-has-not-been-able-to-renew" title = "Natalie Dessay: &quot;opera is an art which has not been able to renew.&quot;"
 +++